danilonocella/cookunity-coding-challenge/README.md

 ## Setup

 - Clone the repository.
-- Navigate to the server directory and run the following commands:
+- Navigate to the server directory and fill in an env file with your database credentials and the client URL (an example is provided)
+- Run the following commands:
   ```
   cd server
   npm install